 “Tubac is a Destination you don’t want to miss" Condé Nast Traveler

-Join the Celebration of Tubac’s art, History and Culture
+Join the Celebration of Tubac’s Art, History, and Culture

-El Presidito, http://tubacelpresidito.com is a historic site with its distinctive architecture and alluring patios.
-Built in the 1950s, it once served as a residence, post office and restaurant before eventually becoming a haven for painters, sculptors, and other artists.
-Its location across the old road from the Presidio State Historic Park and St Ann’s Church is at the entry to Old Town Tubac.
+El Presidito is a historic site with its distinctive architecture and alluring patios.
+Built in the 1950s, it once served as a residence, post office, and restaurant before eventually becoming a haven for painters, sculptors, and other artists.
+This historic building is the home to the Tubac School of Fine Art and is a working artist studio.